coreyshaw/mysql-simple-query/README.md

 ### Configuring

 All calls need to be have a reference to the mysql-simple-query class.
-Passing credentials to mysql-promise can be done in two ways
+Passing credentials to mysql-promise can be done in two ways:

 ```js
 const mysqlQuery = require("mysql-simple-query");